hatya-mouse/kasl/README.md

 ### Input, Output and State Variables

 KASL natively supports `input`, `output` and `state` variables.
 `input` variables are the variables that can receive data from the execution host.
-For example, when you run KASL program on Knodiq and connect an edge to the input in the graph editor, the value will be passed to the variable.
+For example, when you run KASL program on Kreniq and connect an edge to the input in the graph editor, the value will be passed to the variable.
 `output` variables pass the calculated data back to the execution host.
 To illustrate, this can be used for synthesizers to pass the generated samples to the DAW.
 `state` variables can preserve the stored value over the samples.
 This is useful for creating a delay buffer to create effects such as echo, or reverb.